ipld/go-datalark/docs/using-complex.md

 (TODO: currently fails within union constructor: needs to support Rule 2.)

 Note that the entire `Delta` value is contained within the same string literal!
-The substring "`gamma:`" is consumed during the `Beta` constructor, and the remainder of the string is handed off to `Delta` consturctor logic (without seeing that call explicitly in the datalark syntax).
+The substring "`delta:`" is consumed during the `Beta` constructor (remember, `Beta` is the union type -- so first, it's figuring out which member the union will be occupied with), and the remainder of the string ("`1,2`") is handed off to `Delta` constructor logic (without seeing that call explicitly in the datalark syntax).

 This kind of construction is using quite a lot of powerful features,